ai2cm/pace/README.md

 ## Getting started

-Currently, we only support tests in the dynamical core and util.
+Currently, we support tests in the dynamical core, physics, and util.

 ### Dynamical core tests